MartinCayuelas/PolyShare/README.md

 # PolyShare
 Projet OOSE - S7 - Polytech Montpellier
+Authoors : CAYUELAS Martin, DEBEIR Luca, GUILLAUD Nathan, PONTHIEU Théo, ROUMMAGNAC Julien

 ## Instructions to launch the project

-To run the application, you must have Java 1.8 or higher with JavaFX also intstalled.
+To run the application, you must have Java 1.8 or higher with JavaFX also installed.

 ### 1. Unzip the folder PolyShare.zip